jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :width: 380px

-Note, that the LineProf tool uses another “graph” window (“Line Profile Preview”) under the main Figure.
+Note, that the LineProf tool uses another “graph” window (“Line Profile Preview”) under the main image.
 This window contains some controls that are very useful.

 The data are automatically updated as the parameters for the profile are changed.
 This gives user live update (but can take time, if it takes too much time for anyone, let me know and I’ll add controls to avoid the updates “live”).

 User can display the data as function of *q,* *q\ :sub:`y`* or *q\ :sub:`z`* and on lin-lin, log-lin, lin-log and log-log scales.
 Note, that negative values cannot be displayed on log scale, so since q values for lower part of detector (below beam center) are defined as negative, you may not see them if you choose log scale.
 Also the *q* values look sometimes really weird, but generally they should be correct.
 If there are any issues with definitions of negative directions, let me know.

-User can also save the data displayed in this window, which enables user to create multiple line profiles from existing Figure – this is manual method.
+User can also save the data displayed in this window, which enables user to create multiple line profiles from existing image – this is manual method.
 NOTE that save parameters are taken from the setting of the controls for this purpose in the tab in the main panel (“Create 1D graph”, “Store data in Igor experiment”…).
 If you choose “Overwrite existing data” and do not change the name, you may get in troubles.

 When data are being saved some cryptic description to indicate what profile was used and which *q* was used will be attached to the name used.
 More full description is attached to wave note.